raramayo/Rodolfo_Aramayo/docs/02_research.md

 informational perspective also contributes to our comprehension of genome evolution, especially in the field of comparative genomics and microbial metagenomics.

+## **Molecular Genetics:**
+We employ the filamentous fungus _Neurospora crassa_ as a model organism to uncover and comprehend the intricate molecular components responsible for sequence-based comparisons between homologous chromosomes, leading to the initiation of Meiotic Silencing, a phenomenon driven by RNA-mediated processes.
+Currently, our primary focus centers on the exploration of whether genes recognized for their significance in Meiotic Transvection/Silencing also contribute to the occurrence of Repeat Induced Point Mutation (RIP) phenomena.